persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

       - the maximum coefficient of variation for the probability, (default: 0.01,
         expected: a floating point or an integer, in the interval :math:`\left[0;1 \right]`)
       - the maximum computation time in days(d), hours(h), minutes(m) or seconds(s) (default: one minute)
-      - the maximum sampling size (default: 10000, expected: integer)
+      - the maximum sampling size (default: 10000)
+  - **Evaluation parameter**:
-  - **Evaluation parameter**: the block size – the number of runs launched simultaneously – for parallelization purposes (default=1; expected= integer).
-It must be less than the maximum sampling size.
+      - the block size (default=1): defines the maximum number of samples queued for evaluation by the physical model, see :ref:`design of experiment evaluation <doeevalwizard>` for more details
   - **Advanced Parameters** (default: hidden): the seed of the random generator (default: 0, positive integer expected)